One Church, Two Camps

 The 3rd-4th grade camp is designed with the MPCC Children’s Ministry team, philosophy and Bibleopolis experience in mind.

 The 5th-6th grade camp is designed with the MPCC Student Ministry team, philosophy and experience in mind.

 We do not see camp as a standalone event.
 It is one piece of our strategy to help preteens with a life-changing relationship with Jesus.
 It connects with our weekly services and other special events.

-Whether a student has been invited for a friend and is a brand new guest with us or they have been in church since they were an infant, we want to help them get to know the people who make up our church, especially their peers and ministry leaders.
+Whether a student has been invited by a friend and is a brand new guest with us or they have been in church since they were an infant, we want to help them get to know the people who make up our church, especially their peers and ministry leaders.

 Small Group Leaders

 In our ministry, we realize that what a Small Group Leader can do for a few has more potential than what we do for many.

 So we build our ministry and all related programs and events around the philosophy of equipping Small Group Leaders who can invest strategically in the lives of a few to encourage authentic faith.